 An increase in the rate of Initiation and Engagement of Treatment for Substance Use Disorder (HEDIS measure).
 This monitors whether adolescents and adults with an episode of alcohol or other drug dependence had inpatient or outpatient treatment within 14 days of their initial diagnosis, and two additional treatments within 30 days of their first visit.

 A reduction in the third next available appointment measure (per the Institute for Healthcare Improvement), as reported by hospitals to the Green Mountain Care Board annually, through the budget review process.

+CONSIDER: Expansion of access through additional clinical topic areas and specialty services from current baseline of XX.

+Developing broad uptake of this new technology platform to meet personal choice to utilize telemedicine options for care, increasing patient and provider satisfaction.

 Project success criteria: